AIFO, Milan: Stewardship and the Value of Family Collections

 Reflections on legacy, governance, and cultural responsibility.

 The dialogue was both insightful and inspiring.
-Engaging with Italian family offices offered a chance to reflect on how distinct cultural frameworks influence the stewardship of art and patrimony.
-In Italy, the conversation often begins with heritage and emotion; in the United States, it starts with governance and structure.
-Bringing these two perspectives together revealed how sustainable cultural models can emerge from their intersection, combining Italy’s sense of history and continuity with the strategic rigor often found in American institutional practice.
+Engaging with Italian family offices offered a chance to reflect on how distinct cultural frameworks shape the stewardship of art and patrimony.
+In Italy, the conversation often begins with heritage and emotion; in the United States, with governance and structure.
+Bringing these two perspectives together revealed how sustainable cultural models can emerge from their intersection, combining a sense of history and continuity with the strategic rigor often found in institutional practice abroad.

-I am deeply grateful to Fadrique Diana Maria de Vargas-Machuca and Silvia Stabile for the invitation, and to Patrizia Misciatelli delle Ripe, President of AIFO, for her leadership and hospitality.
-It was a privilege to contribute to a dialogue that bridges two worlds, and to see how Italy’s family offices are shaping the future of cultural stewardship with renewed vision and responsibility.
+I am grateful to Fadrique Diana Maria de Vargas-Machuca and Silvia Stabile for the invitation, and to Patrizia Misciatelli delle Ripe, President of AIFO, for her leadership and hospitality.
+It was a privilege to contribute to a dialogue that bridges two worlds and to see how the field of cultural stewardship continues to evolve with renewed vision and responsibility.

 Previous